 Have you tried braised red cabbage?
 It’s delicious and sweet with acidic tones, making it the perfect accompaniment to steak, chicken, grilled sausage, shrimp, and our favorite, pork.
 Check out this braised red cabbage recipe from The New York Times featuring balsamic vinegar and apples.

+Find the best of the Santa Monica Farmers Market every week with The Produce Hunter on Instagram.
 The Produce Hunter curates the Farmers Markets, and works with small, local family farmers committed to sustainable agriculture, responsible production, and propagation and promotion of fruit and vegetables with exceptional flavor.

 Content provided by Lisa Brizard.